atch2203/blog/src/content/blog/8bit computer.md

 ### Separating the modules
 For this tutorial, you will need one (1) 8 bit computer.
-(Unfortunately, I only remembered to take photos as I was disassembling it)
+(Unfortunately, I only remembered to take photos as I was disassembling it).
+If you want to build an 8 bit computer, you can follow these steps in reverse order.

 Our whole computer consists of 8-9 main modules:
 - clock